 While trying to get pregnant, you may experience spotting.
 It could be implantation bleeding, ovulation, cervical or uterine polyps, or a miscarriage.
 Here’s how to know the difference.

 You’re trying to get pregnant, all seems to be going well, but you suddenly notice spotting in your underwear.
+You may have even had a positive pregnancy test then implantation bleeding.
 Does it mean you’re not pregnant?
 Not necessarily.
-It’s very normal to experience a little bit of spotting during implantation—we’ll explain why that happens, and how to tell it apart from a regular period, below.
+It’s very normal to experience a little bit of vaginal bleeding during implantation—we’ll explain why that happens, and how to tell it apart from a regular period, below.

 Back up—how does implantation work, again?

-If you’re someone who falls into the category of regular cycles, around 28 days each, you’ll likely ovulate around day 14.
+If you’re someone who falls into the category of a “regular” menstrual cycle, around 28 days each, you’ll likely ovulate around day 14 when off your birth control.
 During ovulation, your ovaries release an egg, which travels down the fallopian tube to the uterus.
 The journey down the fallopian tube can take a few days and if the egg is fertilized by a sperm, the fertilized egg, or embryo, usually travels down and implants into the uterine lining, or decidua.
 (The uterine lining is what your body sheds when you have your period—its intended purpose is to shelter a fertilized egg).

 So, what’s implantation bleeding?